 Building apps all goes well in the beginning.
-You’re developing an app from scratch, it’s stable, and runs perfectly fine.
-After releasing the first version you get your first insights into occurring crashes and one of them is marked as an EXC_BAD_ACCESS error.
-This is where a journey starts to find out what is going on.
+You’re developing an app from scratch; it’s stable and runs perfectly fine.
+After releasing the first version, you get your first insights into crashes, from which one marks an EXC_BAD_ACCESS error.
+At this point, it’s time to start your journey into solving the crash.

-The first challenge is to reproduce the crash which can be really hard.
-Once you’re able to that, it’s still a challenge to find out the cause and the fix.
+The first challenge is to reproduce the crash, which can be tricky.
+Once you can do that, it’s still a challenge to find out the cause and the fix.

 What does EXC_BAD_ACCESS mean?

 EXC_BAD_ACCESS is an exception raised as a result of accessing bad memory.
-We’re constantly working with pointers to memory in Swift that link to a certain memory address.
+We’re constantly working with pointers to memory in Swift that link to a specific memory address.
 An application will crash whenever we try to access a pointer that is invalid or no longer exists.
-Such pointer is also known as a “dangling pointer”.
+Such a pointer is also known as a “dangling pointer.”

 How to solve bad access exceptions

 An EXC_BAD_ACCESS error in Swift is often causing frustration as it might not directly be clear what the cause of the crash is.
-However, if you know the possible causes it’s quite doable to quickly get to the root cause of the bad access exception.
+However, if you know the possible reasons, it’s pretty doable to quickly get to the root cause of the bad access exception.

 If you don’t know how to reproduce the crash

-A crash is pretty hard to fix if you don’t know how to reproduce it as you’re unable to verify that you’ve fixed the issue.
-You often have a certain idea of where the crash occurs but you’re unable to find the same crash in your app.
+A crash is pretty hard to fix if you don’t know how to reproduce it as you’re unable to verify that you’ve solved the issue.
+You often have a particular idea of where the crash occurs, but you cannot find the same crash in your app.

 If you’re still unable to reproduce the crash, try out one of the following things: